 Among the many honors received by Mr. Allen during sixty years of practice was the first Award for Courageous Advocacy given by the prestigious American College of Trial Lawyers in 1965.
 He was recognized for his representation of an African-American law student from Harvard who, while serving a summer clerkship with a civil rights law firm in Richmond, was unfairly charged with felonious assault with intent to kill police officers at a country courthouse in Southside, Virginia.
 Mr. Allen demonstrated his skills in litigation and extraordinary efforts in his successful representation of this young man on a pro bono basis.
 In doing so he also jeopardized his reputation in the community by representing an unpopular client at the height of massive resistance.

-The George E. Allen Chair in Law was established with the initial gifts of his sons, George E. Allen, Jr. (TC Williams Law School ‘1936), Ashby B. Allen, and Wilbur C. Allen.
+The George E. Allen Chair in Law was established with the initial gifts of his sons, George E. Allen, Jr. (University of Richmond School of Law 1936), Ashby B. Allen, and Wilbur C. Allen.
 Their continuing support along with the contributions of other friends accounted for the Chair becoming fully endowed in 1988.